circ-ml/CXR-LC/README.md

 Sex should be encoded as 0 = Male and 1 = Female .

 Smoking Status should be encoded as 0 = current smoker and 1 = former smoker .

-A Docker image is planned -- watch this repo for details.

 ## Datasets
 PLCO (NCT00047385) data used for model development and testing are available from the National Cancer Institute (NCI, https://biometry.nci.nih.gov/cdas/plco/).
 NLST (NCT01696968) testing data is available from the NCI (https://biometry.nci.nih.gov/cdas/nlst/) and the American College of Radiology Imaging Network (ACRIN, https://www.acrin.org/acrin-nlstbiorepository.aspx).
 Due to the terms of our data use agreement, we cannot distribute the original data.
 Please instead obtain the data directly from the NCI and ACRIN.